HD421/Monitoring-Systems-Cheat-Sheet/Zabbix_session_hijacking.md

 <a href="url"><img src="http://s2.quickmeme.com/img/5b/5bb0f38792ea48eb358021ad0db2fbdb5e211b4c5c9e98ecce27f68330f7d4a3.jpg" align="justify" height=300></a>

-Is it possible to re-use the intercepted zbx_sessionid?
+Is it possible to reuse the intercepted zbx_sessionid?
 Yes, it is, while the user is logged in the system.

 # Hi!
 Jack.
 And now to the point, we will use the simplest version - arp spoofing and a custom script to look for the session id.